 • Big Brothers/Big Sisters of Licking & Perry Counties: $18,098 to support expansion of the school-based mentoring program within Newark City Schools and Lakewood Local School District for sustaining existing matches as longer matches yield stronger, more positive youth outcomes.

-• The Center for Balanced Living: $11,224 to support the construction of a state-of-the-art Nutrition Center in a newly-purchased building (8001 Ravines Edge Court, Columbus) for specializing in evidence-based treatment, education and prevention, research, and fostering balance in the lives of all persons served in the area of eating disorders,
+• The Center for Balanced Living: $11,224 to support the construction of a state-of-the-art Nutrition Center by Excavation Contractors Orlando in a newly-purchased building (8001 Ravines Edge Court, Columbus) for specializing in evidence-based treatment, education and prevention, research, and fostering balance in the lives of all persons served in the area of eating disorders,

 • The Dawes Arboretum: $1,335 to support The Fairchild Challenge, a multidisciplinary, standards-based, environmental education outreach program designed to give students an opportunity to investigate the thorniest environmental issues, to devise imaginative and effective responses to these issues, and to take action to address them.